March 23, 2020

 •Study to Look at DNA, mRNA and miRNA

 •Seeks to identify Inflammation Indicators

-DELRAY BEACH – Genetics Institute of America, a CLIA DNA and RNA research and clinical laboratory, announced today that it has selected COPAN ITALIA’s eNAT® DNA & RNA Protector Collection and Preservation System for use in a new clinical study into inflammasome activation.
+DELRAY BEACH, FL – Genetics Institute of America, a CLIA DNA and RNA research and clinical laboratory, announced today that it has selected COPAN ITALIA’s eNAT® DNA & RNA Protector Collection and Preservation System for use in a new clinical study into inflammasome activation.